Hendrix-CS/csci150/homework/modules/tracing.md

 ---
 layout: work
 type: Homework
-num: 6
+num: 3
 worktitle: Function Stack Tracing
 ---

-*Due: Monday, March 3*
+*Due: Monday, September 22*

-To receive full credit, for each exercise you should do the following:

 1. **Predict**: First, complete the exercise *without* using the Python interpreter.
 (You are welcome to refer to your notes or